 Travel inspired my studies

 Connor Riddlesden is currently in his final year studying Mathematics BSc (Hons).
-With financial support from Coventry Universities Centre for Global Engagement, Connor has worked, studied and experienced no less than three international trips in three years.
+With financial support from Coventry Universities Global Mobility team, Connor has worked, studied and experienced no less than three international trips in three years.
 Here he shares his experiences.

 During my first year, I worked on a group project with Laurea University of Applied Sciences and Metropolia University of Applied Sciences in Helsinki, as part of my Add+vantage module.
 Coventry University's Add+vantage scheme is designed to broaden undergraduate students' knowledge, skills and qualifications within a work focused environment.